spe1020/asknostr/CONTEXT.md

 This project comes with custom hooks for querying and publishing events on the Nostr network.

-### Custom NIP Definition

-The file `NIP.md` is used by this project to define a custom Nostr protocol document.
-If the file doesn't exist, it means this project doesn't have any custom Nostr events associated with it yet.
-Typically NIPs define custom event kinds.
+### Nostr Implementation Guidelines

-Before deciding upon a kind number for a custom event, use `nostr__read_nips_index` to see what kinds are currently in use across all NIPs.
-The kind number determines the event's behavior and storage characteristics:
+- Before implementing features on Nostr, use the `read_nips_index` tool to see what kinds are currently in use across all NIPs.
+- If any existing kind or NIP might offer the required functionality, use the `read_nip` tool to investigate.
+Several NIPs may need to be read before making a decision.
+- If there are no existing suitable kinds, new kind numbers can be generated with the `generate_kind` tool.

+Knowing when to create a new kind versus reusing an existing kind requires careful judgement.
+Introducing new kinds means the project won't be interoperable with existing clients.
+But deviating too far from the schema of a particular kind can cause different interoperability issues.

+### Kind Ranges

+An event's kind number determines the event's behavior and storage characteristics:

-- **Regular Events** (1 ≤ kind < 10000): Expected to be stored by relays permanently.
+- **Regular Events** (1000 ≤ kind < 10000): Expected to be stored by relays permanently.
 Used for persistent content like notes, articles, etc.
 - **Replaceable Events** (10000 ≤ kind < 20000): Only the latest event per pubkey+kind combination is stored.
 Used for profile metadata, contact lists, etc.
 - **Addressable Events** (30000 ≤ kind < 40000): Identified by pubkey+kind+d-tag combination, only latest per combination is stored.
 Used for articles, long-form content, etc.

-For more detailed information about event structure and behavior, read the `event` protocol page using `nostr__read_protocol`.
+Kinds below 1000 are considered "legacy" kinds, and may have different storage characteristics based on their kind definition.
+For example, kind 1 is regular, while kind 3 is replaceable.

+### NIP.md

+The file `NIP.md` is used by this project to define a custom Nostr protocol document.
+If the file doesn't exist, it means this project doesn't have any custom kinds associated with it.

-**Important**: Whenever new Nostr event kinds are created, if they are not already defined by an existing NIP, the `NIP.md` file in the project must be created or updated to document the custom event structure.
-Whenever the structure of one of these custom events changes, `NIP.md` must be updated accordingly.
+Whenever new kinds are generated, the `NIP.md` file in the project must be created or updated to document the custom event schema.
+Whenever the schema of one of these custom events changes, `NIP.md` must also be updated accordingly.

 ### The `useNostr` Hook